sitiporn/DebiasNeuro-components/README.md

 - [x] testing attention intervention
 - [x] testing neurons intervention
 - [x] grouping entailments by treatment
-- [ ] intervene laster layer on feed-forward network
 - [ ] naive approach on Indirect effect
-    - [ ] logging all neurons into pickle file
+    - [x] logging all neurons into pickle file
-    - [ ] compute average score of every neurons from HOL set
+    - [x] compute average score of every neurons from HOL set
-    - [ ] compute average score of every neurons from LOL set
+    - [x] compute average score of every neurons from LOL set
     - [ ] compute causal effect between HOL set and HOL set replaced by average output neurons of LOL set
     - [ ] compute causal effect between LOL set and LOL set replaced by average output neurons of HOL set
     - [ ] compute causal effect of all samples between original one and the one replaced by average output neurons of HOL set and  LOL set